benkeen/inat-components/packages/apps/storybook/src/stories/docs/introduction.md

 # iNaturalist React Components

-This repo houses various standalone React components for providing interactivity with the .
+This application demos the suite of React components within the `@inat-components` npm org.

-*as such requires a server*.